sciapp/gitlab-artifact-cleanup/README.md

 - Job artifacts which belong to the latest commit of a branch or to a tag are not deleted.
 - If project pipelines keep failing constantly, all artifacts of the last successful pipeline will be kept.
 - Artifacts that are selected to be kept manually (with the web UI for example) will be kept forever.
+- Only artifacts can be deleted automatically.
+However, job logs can also grow over time and are never removed by GitLab.

 In these cases, artifacts can only be deleted manually in the web UI or with the GitLab API. `gitlab-artifact-cleanup` uses the GitLab API and provides a convenient command line tool and a simple Python high-level API to clean up old